ro31337/hacktunnel/README.md

 Navigate to http://localhost:2000

-See comments in the sample hacktunnel.conf.sample for setting up server parameters.
+See comments in *hacktunnel.conf.sample* for setting up server parameters.

 ## Plans